AniketAshokPawar/Manual_Testing_Practice/Agile_Scrum_08.md

 ### 🔥 Interview answer: "How does Agile work in your project?"

 > **In our project, we work in a PI-based Agile model.
 One PI is around three months and contains six 15-day Sprints.
 At the beginning of the PI, we plan a major command or functionality and divide it into multiple Features.
 Each Feature is further divided into User Stories with Acceptance Criteria.
 As QA, I create test cases based on these requirements, execute them when the features are available, report and retest defects, and perform regression and pre-production testing in the later Sprints.
 We also participate in Sprint Planning, Daily Stand-ups, Backlog Refinement, Sprint Reviews and Retrospectives.**

+"Our project follows an Agile-based process with PI planning.
+Each PI is around three months and consists of six 15-day Sprints.
+We plan major functionality at the beginning of the PI, break it into Features and User Stories, and QA performs testing incrementally throughout the Sprints, followed by regression and pre-production testing toward the end."